Dosti13/URLShortner/readme.md

 A simple URL shortener application built with **Node.js**, **Express.js**, and **EJS** for templating.

 ## Features
+- User authentication using **cookies** and **UUID generator**.
+- Only logged-in users can generate short URLs.
+- Users can only see the URLs they have generated and their visit history.
 - Submit a long URL to generate a short URL.
 - View a list of generated URLs.
 - Track visit history length.